Shepard Smith was a big catch for CNBC. But the viewers haven’t followed him from Fox.

 Smith’s departure stunned his news-side colleagues, who considered him a truth-telling counterweight to Fox’s Trump-or-die opinion hosts.
 But his leave-taking was celebrated among the Trump faithful, who saw his frequent fact-checks of the president as a betrayal.
 (A Fox spokeswoman declined to comment on Smith, instead referring to the network’s supportive comments when he left last year.)

-Smith spent months contemplating his next step, which was circumscribed by a one-year non-compete requirement.
+Smith spent months contemplating his next step, which was circumscribed by a one-year noncompete requirement.
 He thought about getting out of TV news altogether but found as offers rolled in that he still had the itch.

 When the coronavirus pandemic hit, “I sat around with my partner in quarantine with nothing to do but thaw chicken like everyone else,” he said.
 “I really had time to think about it, not minutes but hours and days and weeks.
 I realized I still wanted to tell the stories of our time again.
 I’m not too old.
 I’m not too tired.”